yorickpeterse/ruby-ll/README.md

 ## Features

-* Support for detecting first/first and first/follow conflicts
+* Support for detecting first/first and first/follow conflicts.
-* clang-like error/warning messages to ease debugging parsers
+* clang-like error/warning messages to ease debugging parsers.
-* High performance and a low memory footprint
+* High performance and a low memory footprint.
+* Support for the `*`, `+` and `?` operators.

 ## Requirements